gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 Code is a liability, and much of the cost is incurred when we need to change and improve it, which happens from day one.
 There is this strange idea that maintenance is something that happens after the project is completed.
-Well, that's not exactly right.
+Well, that's not exactly true.
-We maintain the code beginning with the first day.
+We maintain the code starting with the first day.
 It's a challenge to find the right structure and keep it soft enough to change easily.
 It's also terribly expensive to work on poorly designed legacy code, as we often see in enterprise software today.
 The cost of this is insidious because there is usually no awareness of it.